-For the uninitiated, Pillayarpatti is home to an almost 1600-year-old rock-cut cave temple with unique architecture and iconography.
+For the uninitiated, the Pillayarpatti village in India’s Tamil Nadu state, is home to an almost 1600-year-old rock-cut cave temple with unique architecture and iconography.

-This is when we were quite surprised by the immediate response of the villagers in the remotest of hamlets when we lost our way and took a long detour on our road trip to Pillayarpatti temple.
+This is also when we were quite surprised by the immediate response of the villagers in the remotest of hamlets, as we lost our way, and took a long detour enroute to Pillayarpatti temple.

 Know about Karpaga Vinayagar of Pillayarpatti Temple